Skip to content

 Closed-Loop Remediation

-A developer pushes a fix, then what?
-In most ASPM setups, someone has to manually trigger a rescan and close the ticket.
-That delay means stale dashboards and inflated finding counts.
+A developer pushes a fix.
+Then what?
+In most setups, someone has to manually trigger a rescan and close the ticket.
+That lag means stale dashboards and inflated finding counts.
 Invicti ASPM automatically rescans after a fix and closes verified issues.
-Jit and Aikido Security also run auto-rescans in CI to keep findings current.
-Ask whether the tool closes the loop on its own or leaves that step to you.
+Jit and Aikido Security run auto-rescans in CI to keep findings current too.
+Ask whether the tool closes the loop on its own or expects you to do it.

 Show 3 deprecated/acquired tools